Botan: You mean like Shorin might have stolen that technique from some psychic?

 - JoJo's Bizarre Adventure: Muhummad Avdol's Stand does this with a twist; the fireballs (called Crossfire Hurricane) take the form of flaming ankhs.
 The Fighting Game even makes Avdol into a Shotoclone.

 - Lyrical Nanoha: These are Agito's most common attacks, whether in the form of multiple small ones or one huge fireball.

 - Naruto: In the earlier episodes, Sasuke attacks with giant fireballs.
 He later makes another version that isn't only solid, but is capable of plowing through a stone wall.
 His older brother Itachi's version of the same attack looks like a miniature sun.

 - Sailor Moon: Sailor Mars' Fire Soul attack is a fireball.

-- Harry Dresden, of The Dresden Files, uses these on occasion, although mostly for intimidation.
-In combat he uses focused rays of fire.
-He also complained, during a roleplaying session, that the fireball in the game didn't behave realistically, as its area of destruction was a perfect sphere and didn't take convection into account.
+- Harry Dresden uses these on occasion, although mostly for intimidation.
+In combat he uses focused rays of heat.
+He also complains, during a roleplaying session, that the fireball in the game didn't behave realistically, as its area of destruction was a perfect sphere and didn't take convection into account.

-- In The Magicians, one of the first battle spells our heroes learn is fireball.
+- The Magicians: One of the first battle spells our heroes learn is fireball.